 “What is your name, little one?”
-It was Lisette, the accepted leader, who addressed the child.
+Lisette asked.

 “My name is Katherine, daughter of Reginald and Margaret.”
 Although she was barely twelve, Katherine spoke with a confidence belying her youth.

-After spending a restful night at the Shewbridge Inn, the seekers set out once again.
+After spending the night at the Shewbridge Inn, the seekers set out once again.
 They journeyed for six days, stopping each night to rest beneath a blanket of stars.
-On the seventh day, it was Henry, the oldest among them, who paused to listen first.
+On the seventh day, Henry stopped to listen.